 Improving Access to Justice in Oklahoma

 The Oklahoma Access to Justice Commission works to develop and implement policy initiatives designed to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahoma residents.

-Oklahomans turn to the civil justice system when they are facing life-changing challenges such as domestic violence, child custody disputes, unlawful evictions, discrimination, consumer debt, or the loss of veterans’, health, or disability benefits.
+Oklahomans turn to the civil justice system when they are facing life-changing challenges such as domestic violence, child custody disputes, eviction, foreclosure, discrimination, consumer debt, or the loss of veterans’, health, or disability benefits.
 Unlike the criminal justice system, there is no right to an attorney in civil justice matters.

 The civil legal system is complex and difficult to navigate without the help of an attorney.
 When people represent themselves in court, filing fees, procedural rules, and confusion about the law are barriers to fair and just outcomes.